TopBiketoursPortugal/TopBikeToursPortugal/content/tours/minho-walking-hiking-holiday-in-the-north-of-portugal.md

       lat: "1"
       lng: "1"
   - day: "2"
-    description: "The 18km of this day will be made between two villages of Viana do Castelo, Melgaço to Monção.
+    description: The 18km of this day will be made between two villages of Viana do Castelo, Melgaço to Monção.
 Near to the border with Spain, and felling the Minho river and its viewpoints, the major part of the way will be walked in the Minho Ecopista, an old railway section.
 The two villages are